 "The circuit is going to be very fast and technical and offers a number of interesting features," said Hermann Tilke, who helped design the track.
 "It is a fantastic facility with a great atmosphere and it will be outstanding as the circuit will run through the Olympic Park.
 I am very optimistic about the future of the unique race track in Sochi and am looking forward to a triumphant start of Formula 1 in Russia."

 Fast Facts - Provided by the FIA

-2017 marked the fourth F1 World Championship Russian Grand Prix.
-The first event was hosted in 2014, all have been held at the Sochi Autodrom.
+2018 marked the fifth FIA Formula One World Championship Russian Grand Prix.
+The race appeared on the calendar in 2014 and each race has been held at the Sochi Autodrom.

 Mercedes have a clean sweep of victories - albeit with three different drivers.
 Lewis Hamilton won the race in 2014 and 2015, Nico Rosberg took victory in 2016 and Valtteri Bottas won last year.

 Mercedes have taken three of the four pole positions in Russia to date.
 Hamilton was on pole for the inaugural event in 2014, and Rosberg had back-to-back poles in 2015 and 2016.
 Sebastian Vettel broke the chain last year, starting from P1 for Ferrari.
 The race was won from pole position in 2014 and 2016, from second in 2015 and from third on the grid in 2017.